Battle of Kyongju: UN counterattack

-The ROK disorganization was so great in the face of continued KPA pressure that Task Force Jackson could not launch its planned attack.
-The US 21st Infantry was in an assembly area north of An'gang-ni and ready for an attack the morning of the 28th, but during the night the ROK 17th Regiment lost its position on the high ridge northward at the bend of the Kigye valley, and the attack was canceled.
-The ROK regained their position in the afternoon but that night lost it again.
-At the same time, elements of the KPA 5th Division penetrated the ROK 3rd Division southwest of P'ohang-dong.
+The ROKA disorganization was so great in the face of continued KPA pressure that Task Force Jackson could not launch its planned attack.
+The US 21st Infantry was in an assembly area north of An'gang-ni and ready for an attack the morning of the 28th, but during the night the ROKA 17th Regiment lost its position on the high ridge northward at the bend of the Kigye valley, and the attack was canceled.
+The ROKA regained their position in the afternoon but that night lost it again.
+At the same time, elements of the KPA 5th Division penetrated the ROKA 3rd Division southwest of P'ohang-dong.
 Coulter directed the 21st Infantry to repel this penetration.
-During the day on August 29, B Company, 21st Infantry, supported by a platoon of tanks of B Company, 73rd Medium Tank Battalion, successfully counterattacked northwest from the southern edge of P'ohang-dong for a distance of 1.5 mi, with ROK troops following.
+During the day on August 29, B Company, 21st Infantry, supported by a platoon of tanks of B Company, 73rd Medium Tank Battalion, successfully counterattacked northwest from the southern edge of P'ohang-dong for a distance of 1.5 mi, with ROKA troops following.
 The US units then withdrew to P'ohang-dong.
-That night the ROK's withdrew, and the next day a US infantry-tank force repeated the action of the day before.
-The 21st Infantry then took over from the ROK 3rd Division a sector extending north and northwest of P'ohang-dong.
+That night the ROKA withdrew, and the next day a US infantry-tank force repeated the action of the day before.
+The 21st Infantry then took over from the ROKA 3rd Division a sector extending north and northwest of P'ohang-dong.

-Also on August 29, the ROK Capital Division, with US tank and artillery support, recaptured Kigye and held it during the night against KPA counterattacks, only to lose it again at dawn.
+Also on August 29, the ROKA Capital Division, with US tank and artillery support, recaptured Kigye and held it during the night against KPA counterattacks, only to lose it again at dawn.
 UN air attacks continued at an increased tempo in the Kigye area.
-ROK troops reported finding the bodies of many KPA, apparently killed by air attack.
+ROKA troops reported finding the bodies of many KPA, apparently killed by air attack.
 They also found many suits of white clothing scattered on the ground, abandoned when KPA soldiers changed from civilian disguises into military uniforms.

 With this air action in the Kigye area, US naval vessels continued their efforts to help stop the KPA 5th Division on the east coast.
 A cruiser and two destroyers concentrated their firepower on the Hunghae area 5 mi north of P'ohang-dong where the KPA 5th Division's troop assembly and forward supply center were located.
-On August 29 and 30 the three vessels fired almost 1,500 5-inch shells at targets there in support of the ROK 3rd Division.
-Despite this aerial and naval support, on August 31 the battle continued to go against the ROK forces both at Kigye and P'ohang-dong.
+On August 29 and 30 the three vessels fired almost 1,500 5-inch shells at targets there in support of the ROKA 3rd Division.
+Despite this aerial and naval support, on August 31 the battle continued to go against the ROKA forces both at Kigye and P'ohang-dong.

 Kigye recaptured

 UN aerial observation on September 1 discovered the KPA were moving southward in the mountains above Kigye and P'ohang-dong.
 The next day another major attack was forming north and northwest of Kigye.
-In the afternoon, KMAG advisers with the Capital Division estimated that 2,500 KPA soldiers had penetrated a gap between the ROK 17th and 18th Regiments.
+In the afternoon, KMAG advisers with the Capital Division estimated that 2,500 KPA soldiers had penetrated a gap between the ROKA 17th and 18th Regiments.